ittechnetworkk/blog/content/posts/VRFLiteLAB/vrf-lite.md

 author = "Soner Sahin"
 +++

-Hello everyone, in this LAB I will configure VRF-Lite.
+Hello everyone, in this LAB I will configure GRE Tunnels with following topology.

-I will implement the following topology.

 ![vrf-lite](/images/VRFLiteLAB/1.png)